SATURDAY SIX Presents: The 2024 Theme Park Turkeys, a Look Back at the CRAZIEST Stories of the Year!

 This week’s SATURDAY SIX is an annual tradition like no other, as we proudly present the 11th Annual Theme Park Turkeys of the Year.
 Gather ’round as we continue the time-honored tradition of awarding six Theme Park “Turkeys” to the craziest, most outrageous, or just downright weird stories of the year, concluding with the coveted Golden Turkey award.
 You can see all the previous Turkey inductees by CLICKING HERE.

 Before we start, let’s send a special shout out to artist Brian Cooper.
 The headline drawing this year was crafted by Brian and features many of the memorable moments and people that have shaped our theme park experience over the last year.
 There are over 30 references contained in the drawing, which you can see in glorious hi res by clicking the photo below.
 How many Easter Eggs can YOU identify?
-Don’t worry, we’ll identify every single one in this year’s TURKEY ADDENDUM (available tomorrow morning.)
+Don’t worry, we explain every single one in this year’s TURKEY ADDENDUM.

-We are also happy to announce that artist SonderQuest is also back and is going to provide an exclusive “digital watercolor” for each of the six Turkeys this year!
+We are also happy to announce that artist SonderQuest is also back and is providing a exclusive “digital watercolor” for each of the six Turkeys this year!
 It’s always great when you can combine SonderQuest’s cute, charming and quirky style with stories that are next level bonkers.
-Our boy Sondy’s getting back up to speed after recovering from an arm injury, so we’ll be updating the article throughout the weekend as he finishes each drawing.

 Okay, with the pomp and circumstance out of the way, let’s kick off another year of absolute craziness with a story that brings us …